vasilissoti/svdata/README.md

 svdata - Extract Specific Data From SystemVerilog
 =================================================

+Working on DaveMcEwan's "svdata" files for  extending functionality.

 This is intended to be a helper utility for tools which want to find specific data, without having to parse a full AST.
 Using this utility, specific data are extracted from a SystemVerilog